-Our common stock is traded on the NASDAQ stock market under the symbol "MDGL" as of July 25, 2016, the trading date following the consummation of our merger with Private Madrigal.
-Prior to July 25, 2016, our common stock was traded on the NASDAQ stock market under the symbol "SNTA."
-The following table sets forth the quarterly high and low sales prices of our common stock.
-The per share prices for all periods shown reflect a 1-for-35 reverse stock split effected on July 22, 2016:
+Our common stock has traded on the Nasdaq stock market under the symbol "MDGL" since July 25, 2016, the trading date following the consummation of our merger with Private Madrigal.
+Prior to July 25, 2016, our common stock was traded on the Nasdaq stock market under the symbol "SNTA."